-III.(a) LITERARY TERMS: IE Pre-Tests
+IV.(a) LITERARY TERMS: IE Pre-Tests

 To analyze books, we will use 7 literary terms: setting, point of view, conflict, climax, symbol, irony, and theme.
 You may have heard of some of these terms.
-Look them over.
-Then read the story that follows and fill in the blanks.
+Explain each one.

 IE I Pre-Test: THE TORTOISE AND THE HARE (From the ancient fable by Aesop)